-An "Alignment Event" is deemed to have occurred if there is a change in, or amendment to, the Applicable MREL Regulations, or any change in the application or interpretation thereof, that results in the requirements for Ordinary Senior Notes to qualify as MREL-Eligible Senior Preferred Instruments, for Senior Non-Preferred Notes to qualify as MREL-Eligible Senior Non-Preferred Instruments and for Tier 2 Subordinated Notes to comply with MREL Requirements being different in any respect from the Conditions, provided that if an event or circumstance which would otherwise constitute an Alignment Event also constitutes an Eligible Liabilities Event, it will be treated as an Eligible Liabilities Event and will not constitute an Alignment Event; and
+An "Alignment Event" is deemed to have occurred if there is a change in, or amendment to, the Applicable MREL Regulations, or any change in the application or interpretation thereof, that results in the requirements for Ordinary Senior Notes to qualify as MREL-Eligible Senior Preferred Instruments, for Senior Non-Preferred Notes to qualify as MREL-Eligible Senior Non-Preferred Instruments and for Tier 2 Subordinated Notes to comply with MREL Requirements being different in any respect from the Conditions, provided that if an event or circumstance which would otherwise constitute an Alignment Event also constitutes a Capital Event or an Eligible Liabilities Event, it will be treated as a Capital Event or an Eligible Liabilities Event (as applicable) and will not constitute an Alignment Event; and

-"Qualifying Notes" means, at any time, any securities denominated in U.S. dollars and issued directly by the Issuer that have terms not otherwise materially less favorable to the Noteholders than the terms of the Notes provided that the Issuer shall have delivered a certificate signed by two authorized signatories to that effect to the Noteholders in accordance with Condition 12 (Notices) and the Fiscal and Paying Agent not less than five Business Days prior to (x) in the case of a substitution of the Notes, the issue date of the relevant securities or (y) in the case of a variation of the Notes, the date such variation becomes effective, provided that such securities shall:
+"Qualifying Notes" means, at any time, any securities denominated in U.S. dollars and issued directly by the Issuer that have terms not otherwise materially less favorable to the prospective holders of Qualifying Notes than the terms of the Notes provided that the Issuer shall have delivered a certificate signed by two authorized signatories to that effect to the Noteholders in accordance with Condition 12 (Notices) and the Fiscal and Paying Agent not less than five Business Days prior to (x) in the case of a substitution of the Notes, the issue date of the relevant securities or (y) in the case of a variation of the Notes, the date such variation becomes effective, provided that such securities shall:

-- (a) (i) in the case of Ordinary Senior Notes eligible to comply with MREL Requirements, contain terms that comply with the then current requirements for MREL-Eligible Senior Preferred Instruments of the Issuer and/or the Group; (ii) in the case of Senior Non-Preferred Notes, contain terms that comply with the then current requirements for MREL-Eligible Senior Non-Preferred Instruments of the Issuer and/or the Group; and (iii) in the case of Tier 2 Subordinated Notes, contain terms which comply with the then current requirements for their inclusion in the Tier 2 Capital of the Issuer and/or the Group, as embodied in the Applicable Banking Regulations; and - (b) carry the same rate of interest as the Notes prior to the relevant substitution or variation; and - (c) have the same denomination and aggregate outstanding principal amount as the Notes prior to the relevant substitution or variation; and - (d) have the same date of maturity and the same dates for payment of interest as the Notes prior to the relevant substitution or variation; and - (e) have a ranking which is the same as or higher than the ranking of the Notes set out in the applicable Pricing Supplement; and - (f) not, immediately following such substitution or variation, be subject to (i) in the case of Senior Notes, an Eligible Liabilities Event or an early redemption right for taxation reasons according to Condition 5.2 (Redemption for Tax Reasons); and (ii) in the case of Tier 2 Subordinated Notes, a Capital Event, an Eligible Liabilities Event or an early redemption right for taxation reasons according to Condition 5.2 (Redemption for Tax Reasons); and - (g) preserve any existing rights under the Notes to any accrued interest which has not been paid; and

-(h) be listed or admitted to trading on any stock exchange or market as selected by the Issuer, if Notes were listed or admitted to trading on a stock exchange or market immediately prior to the relevant substitution or variation.
+- (a) (i) in the case of Ordinary Senior Notes eligible to comply with MREL Requirements, contain terms that comply with the then current requirements for MREL-Eligible Senior Preferred Instruments of the Issuer and/or the Group; (ii) in the case of Senior Non-Preferred Notes, contain terms that comply with the then current requirements for MREL-Eligible Senior Non-Preferred Instruments of the Issuer and/or the Group; and (iii) in the case of Tier 2 Subordinated Notes, contain terms which comply with the then current requirements for their inclusion in the Tier 2 Capital of the Issuer and/or the Group, as embodied in the Applicable Banking Regulations; and - (b) carry the same rate of interest as the Notes prior to the relevant substitution or variation; and - (c) have the same denomination and aggregate outstanding principal amount as the Notes prior to the relevant substitution or variation; and - (d) have the same date of maturity and the same dates for payment of interest as the Notes prior to the relevant substitution or variation; and - (e) have a ranking which is the same as or higher than the ranking of the Notes set out in the applicable Pricing Supplement; and - (f) not, immediately following such substitution or variation, be subject to (i) in the case of Notes with an Eligible Liabilities Event specified as applicable in the applicable Pricing Supplement, an Eligible Liabilities Event or an early redemption right for taxation reasons according to Condition 5.2 (Redemption for Tax Reasons); and (ii) in the case of Tier 2 Subordinated Notes with a Capital Event specified as applicable in the applicable Pricing Supplement, a Capital Event; and - (g) preserve any existing rights under the Notes to any accrued interest which has not been paid; and - (h) be listed or admitted to trading on any stock exchange or market as selected by the Issuer, if the Notes were listed or admitted to trading on a stock exchange or market immediately prior to the relevant substitution or variation.